 Luckily, it did.
 Along the way, I’ve had all sorts of interesting jobs, including swimming teacher, translator, and Japanese-speaking tour guide, and, after completing my PhD in Japanese Literature, spent several years at the University of Western Australia, where I taught everything from Australian Literature and Creative Writing to Japanese Studies.

 Somewhere in there, I started writing.
 I began with poetry, and had a few things published here and there.
 Then I moved on to novels, and began collecting rejection slips.
 Like my early rejections, these tended to feature the word ‘although’, which I firmly believe should be banned.
 I gathered a large folder of rejections, but I also got some encouraging feedback, which motivated me to keep going.

 I love writing for children, and find it disturbingly easy to slip into the skin of my childhood self.
-The Russian writer Dostoevsky once said that the best education for a writer is a single, glowing memory of childhood.
+The Russian writer Dostoevsky once said that perhaps the best education is ‘some good, sacred memory, preserved from childhood’ and I think this must be particularly true for writers.
 I am fortunate enough to have a marvellous storehouse of these, which are happily proving much more useful to me than high heels and business suits!
 Now, I’m just waiting to see where the words take me next.
 I hope you enjoy reading the books as much I enjoy writing them.